spautz/packagelint/packages/types/docs/configs.md

 ## Overview

-The `.packagelint.js` file in the root of your package supplies the **UserConfig**.
-This lists the rules and rulesets that will be validated against -- each as a **RuleEntry** -- along with any options or overrides for them, and any global options for Packagelint itself.
+The `.packagelint.js` file supplies the **UserConfig**.
+This lists the rules and rulesets that will be checked -- each as a **RuleEntry** -- along with any options or overrides for them, and any global options for Packagelint itself.
+This file should live next to each `package.json` you want to check.

 The UserConfig is the entry point: no rules are run unless they're enabled here.

-The rules and rulesets in the UserConfig are expanded, flattened, and resolved, becoming a list of ready-to-run
+The rules and rulesets in the UserConfig are resolved, expanded, and ultimately flattened into a list of ready-to-run
 validations: the **PreparedConfig**.
-Because a rule's configuration can be overridden later, no rules are evaluated until after all have been prepared.
+Because a rule's configuration may be overridden later, no rules are evaluated until after all have been prepared.

 ## PackagelintUserConfig